 When you’re ready to have children eat meals with the family, recognize that it will take them time to adjust to the food.
 Children’s taste buds are still developing and it is very important that you have reasonable expectations.
 Most people develop their likes and dislikes in childhood but then begin to branch out more in college and well into adulthood.
 Many people will have strong dislikes even as adults.
 It takes people about 10 times of trying something before knowing if they like it.

-Encourage but do not force your child to try anything on their plate.
+Do not force your child to try anything on their plate.
 If they do not wish to try it, they can simply leave it on the plate.
 Try not to play into requests to not have it, not eat, or have something else.
 The goal is for children to try different foods.
 If they don’t feel like eating it, then leave it on the plate.
 If they don’t feel like eating, they can sit with you and talk about their day.
-If they want something else, you can make a plan to have that for dinner another time.